microprediction/timemachines/README.md

             xs.append(xs)
         return xs

-### Conventions
+### Conventions:

-- The caller persists state from one invocation to the next
+- The caller, not the callee, persists state from one invocation to the next
     - The format taken by state is determined by the callee, not caller
     - The caller passes s=None the first time
     - The function initializes state as necessary, and passes it back